MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wpuopencurrentthread.md

 The
-<b>WPUOpenCurrentThread</b> function opens a handle to the current thread that can be used with overlapped functions in a layered service provider.
+**WPUOpenCurrentThread** function opens a handle to the current thread that can be used with overlapped functions in a layered service provider.
 This is intended to be used by layered service providers that wish to initiate overlapped I/O from nonapplication threads.

 ## -parameters